MiaadK/pdsnd_github/README.md

 Replace the Project Title: pdsnd_github

 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does: bikeshare information from three cities

 ### Files used
 Include the files used